zuozhenggh/learning-library/data-management-library/security/data-safe/workshops/freetier/prerequisites-for-the-free-tier.md

 If you already have an Oracle Cloud Free Tier account, you can skip step 1.

-**Note** The Oracle Data Safe service is not available to you if your Free Tier trial period has ended and you are now using Always Free resources.
+**Note:** The Oracle Data Safe service is not available to you if your Free Tier trial period has ended and you are now using Always Free resources.

 Estimated Lab Time: 5 minutes